Are you thinking of making a career change to become a financial advisor?

 It’s a job that can be quite satisfying, as you’re working closely with someone to achieve their financial goals.

-This post will be ideal for you to begin learning how to become a financial advisor in Canada.
+If you want to learn how to become a financial advisor in Canada, read on.

 A financial advisor, as the name suggests, is someone who gives advice on how to manage your finances.